 Remote Work Guide

-How do you develop collaboration skills?
+How to develop collaboration skills?

-Get out of your comfort zone: working on projects outside of the area you're specialized in will force you to rely on others.
+Get out of your comfort zone: working on projects outside the area you're specialized in will force you to rely on others.
 For instance, if you are a web designer and have a chance to help implement a new project management system, you can use this opportunity to offer your skills while learning from your coworkers in other departments.